Alvan T. Fuller

 Alvan Tufts Fuller (February 27, 1878 – April 30, 1958) was an American businessman, politician, art collector, and philanthropist from Massachusetts.
 He opened one of the first automobile dealerships in Massachusetts, which in 1920 was recognized as "the world's most successful auto dealership", and made him one of the state's wealthiest men.
 Politically a Progressive Republican, he was elected a member of the Massachusetts House of Representatives, was a delegate to the Republican National Convention in 1916, and served as a United States representative from 1917 to 1921.

-From 1925 to 1929 Fuller was Governor of Massachusetts, continuing the fiscally conservative and socially moderate policies of his predecessors.
+From 1925 to 1929 Fuller was the 50th governor of Massachusetts, continuing the fiscally conservative and socially moderate policies of his predecessors.
 In 1927 he was enveloped in the international controversy surrounding the trial and execution of Sacco and Vanzetti, Italian immigrant anarchists convicted of robbery and murder.
 Fuller's handling of the affair, in which both domestic and international sources sought clemency for the two, effectively ended his political career.

 Fuller was an avid collector of art, some of which has since been donated to museums in eastern New England, including the Museum of Fine Arts, Boston.
 He founded the Fuller Foundation, a charity that supports a variety of causes in eastern Massachusetts and the seacoast region of New Hampshire.
 Fuller Gardens, founded by him in North Hampton, New Hampshire, are now open to the public.

 Early years

 Alvan Tufts Fuller was born in the Charlestown neighborhood of Boston on February 27, 1878, to working-class parents, Alvan Bond and Flora Arabella (Tufts) Fuller.
 His family moved to Malden, Massachusetts, when he was still a child.
 He first worked in a rubber factory, repairing bicycles on the side.
 To promote his bicycle business he raced, winning local events.
 He also engaged in a practice, shared by other bicycle shops in the area, of holding an open house on the Washington's Birthday holiday.
 Through an entirely paternal line Alvan T. Fuller was descended from English Puritan settler Captain Matthew Fuller.
+He was also distantly related to Benjamin Franklin.